 Violations of academic integrity include, but are not limited to: cheating, fabrication of data, tampering, plagiarism, or aiding and/or facilitating such activities.
 At the graduate level, it is expected that students be familiar with these issues and that students assume personal responsibility in their work.
 Toward this end, the Graduate College makes available an online Academic Integrity Tutorial, which all newly admitted graduate students are expected to complete within their first semester of coursework.
-This Tutorial appears under "Priority Tasks" in their MyASU screen.
+This Tutorial appears under "Priority Tasks" in their My ASU screen.

 Additionally, graduate students pursuing research that is funded by external sponsors are responsible for understanding and undertaking the trainings necessary to ensure the responsible conduct of such research.
 It is very important that students check with their thesis/dissertation advisor well in advance of data collection to ensure compliance with university regulations, and may seek further assistance from the university's Office for Research Integrity Assurance.
-It is very important that students check with their thesis/dissertation advisor well in advance of data collection to ensure compliance with university regulations regarding the collection of research data.
+It is very important that students check with their thesis/dissertation advisor well in advance of data collection to ensure compliance well in advance of data collection to ensure the responsible to ensure compliance with university regulations regarding the collection of research data.
 Please see the section of this guide titled "Research Involving Human and Animal Subjects."